Alphastates

 Alphastates were an Irish electro band from Dublin.
-The band consisted of lead vocalist and guitarist Catherine Dowling, guitarist Gerry Horan, bass guitarist Stevie Kavanagh and drummer Graham Gilligan.
+The band consisted of lead vocalist and guitarist Catherine "Cat" Dowling, guitarist Gerry Horan, bass guitarist Stevie Kavanagh and drummer Graham Gilligan.
 Former member and drummer Mike O'Dowd departed in 2008.

 Alphastates released one extended play called Good Stuff (2003) and two albums: Made From Sand (2004) and Human Nature (2009).
 Human Nature was rerecorded before its release after the band expressed their unhappiness with the original record.
 Lead single "Champagne Glass" was a dance hit in New York City.
-During their existence they performed in the Phoenix Park and on Other Voices, as well as at music festivals such as Oxegen, Electric Picnic, Indie-pendence and the IMRO Showcase Tour.
+During their existence, they performed in the Phoenix Park and on Other Voices, as well as at music festivals such as Oxegen, Electric Picnic, Indie-pendence and the IMRO Showcase Tour.

 Alphastates remained active until 2010 before being "pulled in different directions".

 Style

 The band's style was described in such terms as "dark", "delicious" and "grand".
 Their influences included Édith Piaf, Joy Division, Billie Holiday, Portishead, Nina Simone, Tom Waits and Sonic Youth.
-Vocalist Catherine Dowling has been compared to both Beth Gibbons and Shirley Manson and called "a lady with the most evocative vocals in Irish music".
+Vocalist Cat Dowling has been compared to both Beth Gibbons and Shirley Manson and called "a lady with the most evocative vocals in Irish music".
 Each member contributed to the songwriting process during the band's existence.